neel-shanmugam/geo-centric/README.md

 Now, you should be able to see your application running at http://127.0.0.1:5000/ in your web browser.

 Usage
+Input a Google Maps API Key.
+Enter a location of interest.
 Enter the addresses of all individuals.
 Click on the 'Submit' button.
 The application will display the most centrally located chain, considering all provided addresses.